amitkmrjha/resumable-upload/README.md

 ### Steps to Follow
 1. Ensure you have the latest `master` branch cloned onto your environment.
-2. Navigate to the root of the esumable-upload-tusd folder you have just cloned.
+2. Navigate to the root of the resumable-upload-tusd folder you have just cloned.
 3. Run this command in the command line to automatically create a new kind cluster with the appropriate configuration and namespace (resumable-upload) set up for you.
     ```shell